spatel03/covid202/README.md

-Quiz 3: Files, Databases, and the Web | We will not do this quiz  | 0 points Quiz 4: OOP Basics                    | We will not do this quiz  | 0 points Course Tasks and Worksheets           | Worth more points (see below)   | 450 points Student Evaluations and Reflections   |                           | 50 points Final Project: Python Module Projects and Presentations | No change | 400 points A Totally Optional Final Exam  | See below | 0 points
+Quiz 3: Files, Databases, and the Web | We will not do this quiz  | 0 points Quiz 4: OOP Basics                    | We will not do this quiz  | 0 points Course Tasks and Worksheets           | Worth more points (see below)   | 450 points Student Evaluations and Reflections   | No change                 | 50 points Final Project: Python Module Projects and Presentations | No change | 400 points A Totally Optional Final Exam  | See below | 0 points

+### Other Questions You Might Already Have

 **There's a Final Exam now?!
 Not cool, Professor Allen.
 Not cool at all.** Here's the deal: Many of you (I hope!) had been preparing to improve on your Quiz 1 grade by doing better on future quizzes.
 So I will give a _completely optional_ final exam covering the topics after Spring Break.
 I will use the average of this exam grade and your quiz 1 grade as a substitute for your quiz 1 grade.
 E.g., if you earned a 50% on the quiz and a 80% on the final, then your Quiz 1 grade will become (one second, I need to grab my calculator...) a 65%.